 The Follow-up PREE in Peru (PREE Phase 9) was conducted on 18-22 March 2019 in Lima, Peru.
 The Review Expert Team was composed by six experts from five APEC economies (Hong Kong, China; Mexico; New Zealand; Thailand and USA) and an expert from the German Corporation for International Development (GIZ).
 Unlike previous Follow-up PREEs, this one was not focused on a specific sector and was an overall assessment of energy efficiency, as per request of the Peruvian government.
 The Expert Team gave 47 preliminary recommendations on 6 subsectors.
-Around 40 participants and 26 presentations from 12 different relevant organisations.
-APERC drafted the Follow-Up PREE report and was endorsed by EWG in February 2020.
+Around 40 participants attended the peer review meeting and 26 presentations from 12 different relevant organisations were made.
+The Follow-Up PREE report was drafted by APERC and was endorsed by EWG in February 2020.
 The final report is available at the APEC and APERC websites.

 The Follow-up PREE in Indonesia (PREE Phase 10) will be held tentatively in October 2021 in Tangerang, a city on the western border of Jakarta, Indonesia.
-The event was rescheduled from the original plan (29 June - 3 July) to 19 - 23 October 2020 and rescheduled again due to travel restrictions and quarantine impositions associated with the global COVID-19 pandemic.
+The event was rescheduled from the original plan (29 June - 3 July) to 19 - 23 October 2020 and rescheduled again due to travel restrictions and quarantine impositions associated with the COVID-19 pandemic.
 The focus sector for the review will be the transport, industry, buildings, home appliances and energy supply sectors.
-A letter of request for the expert nomination was circulated to the EWG members on the 6th of February 2020.
 Six experts are planning to join the peer review team for the Follow-Up PREE in Indonesia.